ta-data-lis/lab-mysql-first-queries/Answers.md

 group by price
 order by price asc, average_userrating desc;

-The queries show that user_rating and price are not related as many of the top rated apps are free and paid apps have a mixture of price Vs userratting value
+The queries show that user_rating and price are not related as many of the top rated apps are free, and the paid apps have a wide range of price Vs userratting value - we can see lack of correlation from the final query showing the price Vs average rating.